 When two or more addicts come together to help each other stay clean, they may form a Narcotics Anonymous group.
-Here are six points 1 based on our traditions which describe an NA group:
+Here are six points' based on our traditions which describe an NA group:

-- All members of a group are drug addicts, and all drug addicts are eligible for membership. - 2.
-As a group, they are self-supporting. - 3.
-As a group, their single goal is to help drug addicts recover through application of the Twelve Steps of Narcotics Anonymous. - 4.
+- All members of a group are drug addicts, and all drug addicts are eligible for membership. - As a group, they are self-supporting. - As a group, their single goal is to help drug addicts recover through application of the Twelve Steps of Narcotics Anonymous. - 4.
 As a group, they have no affiliation outside Narcotics Anonymous. - 5.
-As a group, they express no opinion on outside issues.
+As a group, they express no opinion on outside issues. - As a group, their public relations policy is based on attraction rather than promotion.

-1 The six points describing a group have been adapted from "The AA Group," published by Alcoholics Anonymous World Services, Inc. Reprinted by permission.
+The six points describing a group have been adapted from "The AA Group," published by Alcoholics Anonymous World Services, Inc. Reprinted by permission.